newatoms/beta/projects/agile-content-production-software/pitch.md

 - adaptible
 - effective

-Switching to Agile with a team is not daunting
+Switching to Agile with a team is not daunting, in order to show this we'll make the following tangible:
 - The initial costs
 - The potential dangers of working Agile